IntelliTect/Coalesce/docs/pages/modeling/model-components/attributes/controller.rst

 Currently only controls over the API controllers are present, but additional properties may be added in the future.

+This attribute may be placed on any type from which an API controller is generated, including :ref:`EntityModels`, :ref:`CustomDTOs`, and :ref:`Services`.

 Example Usage
 -------------